Bromine: The OTHER Hot Tub Sanitizer

 Keeping your water balanced is an important part of being a spa owner.
-There are several factors that will vary the required treatment of bromine added such as: water temperature, bather load and usage, exposure to windblown debris, and length of filtration cycle to name a few.
+Several factors will vary the required treatment of bromine added such as water temperature, bather load and usage, exposure to windblown debris, and length of filtration cycle to name a few.

-Bromine is a member of the chemical family of halogens, which includes chlorine.
-When bromine is combined with water, the chemical reacts to kills microorganisms including infection causing bacteria by attacking their cell walls through oxidation.
-They destroy the enzymes inside these cells, which then renders them harmless.
+Bromine is a member of the halogen chemical family, including chlorine.
+When bromine is combined with water, it reacts to kill microorganisms including infection-causing bacteria by attacking their cell walls through oxidation, destroying the enzymes inside these cells, and rendering them harmless.